DhruvDh/upscaler/README.md

 ## Comparision with other Image Upscaling Algorithms

+Note that all algorithms produce visually better results when input images are larger.

 | Algorithm     | Image                                                                                                                     | Description                                    |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------- |
 | Input Image   | ![Green Sea Shell](test/green_sea_shell.png) ![Wiki logo](test/wiki_logo.png)                                             | The input images.
 (40 by 40px and 109 by 40px) |